scylladb/care-pet/README.md

 ScyllaDB IoT example
 ===

-This is an example project that demonstrates a generic IoT use case for ScyllaDB.
+This example project demonstrates a generic IoT use case for ScyllaDB.

 The application allows tracking of pets health indicators